Rokiis1/roadmap/6.Module/test_managment.md

       - The testing team has been trained on the new features and changes in the application.

 2. **Exit Criteria:** These are the conditions that must be met before testing can be considered complete.
-They might include requirements like the achievement of a certain test coverage level, the resolution of all high-priority defects, or the completion of all planned test cases.
-Exit criteria help to ensure that testing is not stopped prematurely and that the software has been thoroughly tested before it is released.
+This include requirements like the achievement of are test coverage level, the resolution of all high-priority defects, or the completion of all planned test cases.

       **Example:**